This, Unfortunately, Is Not A Euphemism.

 Logistically, a false summit is where you think you’ve reached the top of a really hard climb – hell, you’re even descending the other side for a little while! – and then, begrudgingly, the hill continues on, steeper than ever, and you’re still climbing, climbing, climbing.

-Climbing a false summit is like grabbing what you think is a chocolate chip cookie but when you bite into it, it’s oatmeal raisin.
+Climbing a false summit is like grabbing what you think is a chocolate chip cookie and you bite into it only to find out it’s actually oatmeal raisin.

 For the Northbounders hiking, THIS is what the summit looks like.
 Now, don’t get me wrong, there are other really shitty, long long climbs out there.
 I dunno, this one in particular just got me.

 For 10 days I hiked a portion of Virginia because it was incredibly convenient.
 My hike has become a section hike that is massively disorganized.
 Look, I’m still getting my footing in this world.

 Highcock Knob and other annoying mounds were what made up this section of the hike between McCaffe Knob and Waynesboro, VA.

 My time was sweaty, sweaty, difficult, and pleasant as hell!
 More to come on that.

 And just know that you’ll get through all those false summits out there.
 Somewhere in that pile is the chocolate chip cookie you’re looking for.
 And it’s going to taste so good when you finally find it.